Mark Foster (musician): Artistry

 One of Foster's major musical influences has been The Beach Boys.
-He and his band performed with them at the 2012 Grammy Awards, and the two bands were able to become well-acquainted in the week of practices leading up to the performance.
+He and his band performed with them at the 2012 Grammy Awards, and the two bands were able to become well-acquainted during the week of practices leading up to the performance.

 Personal life

-In 2013, Foster purchased actor Maurice Benard's $2.1 million home in Hollywood Hills, California.
+In 2013, Foster purchased actor Maurice Benard's $2.1 million home in the Hollywood Hills.

-Foster has said that he likes travelling frequently because of the break from the special treatment he receives in the U.S. for being famous: "Our society worships the entertainment industry more than at any other time in the history of the planet.
+Foster has said that he likes traveling frequently because of the break from the special treatment he receives in the U.S. for being famous: "Our society worships the entertainment industry more than at any other time in the history of the planet.
 People worship anyone in the entertainment industry.
 You can be a used car salesman and have a television commercial on the local station and that makes you a celebrity."
 On the relationship between popularity and craft, he said, "I think that there's a difference between being an entertainer and being an artist.
 I think artists throughout the history of time have always been controversial and have been a voice to speak to public culture in a way a politician can't because they'll lose their constituency.
-But artists, I think historically, have shined a magnifying glass on culture and have talked to it. [...]
+But artists, I think historically, have shined a magnifying glass on culture and have talked to it.[...]
 I don't consider myself an entertainer.
 I consider myself an artist, and I think with that comes responsibility."

-Foster married actress Julia Garner in a December 2019 ceremony at the New York City Hall, eight months after they got engaged.
+Foster married actress Julia Garner in a December 2019 ceremony at New York City Hall, eight months after they got engaged.